paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-018-united-states-information-and-educational-exchange-programs.md

 “United States Information Agency” substituted in text for “International Communication Agency” pursuant to section 303(b) of Pub.
 L. 97–241, set out as a note under [section 1461 of this title](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1461).
 United States Information Agency (other than Broadcasting Board of Governors and International Broadcasting Bureau) abolished and functions transferred to Secretary of State, see sections 6531 and 6532 of this title.

 #### Increase in Financial Resources of Agency for Exchange-of-Persons Activities
 Pub.
 L. 95–426, title II, § 203, Oct.
 7, 1978, 92 Stat.
 973, as amended by Pub.
 L. 97–241, title III, § 303(b), Aug.
 24, 1982, 96 Stat.
-291, provided that: “The President shall, by a process of gradual expansion during the four-year period beginning October 1, 1979, increase significantly the financial resources expended annually by the United States Information Agency for exchange-of-persons activities.
-The President shall prepare at an early date a general plan for the accomplishment of this goal and shall adjust that plan annually, as he finds appropriate, in consultation with the Congress.”
+291, required the President, by a process of gradual expansion during the four-year period beginning Oct.
+1, 1979, to increase significantly the financial resources expended annually by the United States Information Agency for exchange-of-persons activities.

 <a id="section-1461-1a"></a>